-Depending on circumstances, the following can be the disadvantages of hostel life.
+Depending on the circumstances, the following can be the disadvantages of hostel life.

 The first and foremost disadvantage of hostel life might be the psychological one.
-Failing to adjust oneself in the new environment can seriously cause mental stress or deprivation of peace of mind.
+Failing to adjust oneself to the new environment can seriously cause mental stress or deprivation of peace of mind.

 For example, if you hate smoking and are allergic to the smoke in the room; your roommate who is addicted and stubborn at the same time starts smoking in the room; Ultimately, it will destroy your peace of mind.
 Quite obviously, you will fail to adapt to this new changing environment.

 Similarly, if your roommate doesn’t give a damn about you and listens to music and watches movies with a loud sound, you will definitely suffer.

 Productivity follows mental peace.
 Without peace of mind, your performance in your studies will also be poor.

 A hostel is a place where different kinds of people reside; i.e. civilized, well-mannered, decent, indecent, selfish, mischievous, etc.